Real Estate

 The amount of lead that will dissolve into drinking water will largely depend on the chemistry of the source water, such as pH, alkalinity, water temperature, water hardness, length of water pipe, and the amount of time that water is in contact with a contaminated material such as a water pipe.

 Corrosive water is a naturally occurring water condition often called “aggressive water.”
 Aggressive water dissolves materials it comes into contact with and can become problematic, sometimes causing health-related issues.
-At its worst corrosive water can cause holes in water pipes to develop over time.
+At its worst, corrosive water can cause holes in water pipes to develop over time.

 Lead Test Kit